GavinKerrigan/gavinkerrigan.github.io/_notes/analysis/measure/radon.md

 ---

 We are interested in studying the interplay between topology and measure.
 In this note, we study Radon measures, which are nice measures on locally compapct Hausdorff spaces.
 Many (most?) of the measures we will meet in practice will be Radon.
 Our main theorem will identify the space of Radon measures on an LCH space with the topological dual of $C_0(X)$, the space of continuous functions on $X$ vanishing at infinity.

+If the space $X$ is not locally compact, we may still define a notion of Radon measures.
+However, in this situation, it is not always possible to express the Radon measures in terms of continuous linear functionals on $C_c(X)$.
+Moreover, it is possible to define a notion of Radon measures on non-Hausdorff spaces, but this is not very useful.

 ## Preliminaries on LCH spaces